Tails Dog Walking Index Live aggregate

 Dog activity database

 Dates, sample sizes, and methods are listed.
-Routes and addresses are not.
+Private routes and addresses are not.

 Average walk duration